 Mechanology developed a significant improvement in the TIVM arrangement that eliminates the transfer of the compressor work through the vane-to-vane interface and thereby reduces the friction dramatically.
 This arrangement also reduces the pressure drop across many of the potential leakage paths, which reduces leakage inefficiency.
-The design of low pressure drop ports is also enhanced by this innovation, as well as fabricability and ease of assembly.
-This design is illustrated in Figure 1.
+The design of low pressure drop ports is also enhanced by this innovation as well as fabricability and ease of assembly.
+The thin secondary rotors that implement this design concept are shown in Figure 1 with the surrounding housing.